steshk-21/huhgit/README.md

 ## Latest Release

-Version 1.0.0 is available with pre-built binaries for Windows, Linux, macOS, and Android.
+Version 1.0.0 is available with pre-built binaries for Windows, Linux, and macOS.
 Download from the [releases page](https://github.com/Cod-e-Codes/huhgit/releases/latest).

 ## Features